eg-vendor/eg-build/README.md

  * Or create a virtual host for with directory as document root

-Test using this command but with the appropriate URL for your server configuration: php ~/hpapi/whitelamp-uk/hpapi-client-php-cli/hpapi.php -f eg-build/test.json https://localhost/api/
+Test using this command but with the appropriate URL for your server configuration: php ~/hpapi/whitelamp-uk/hpapi-client-php-cli/hpapi.php eg-build/test.json https://localhost/api/ The returned JSON should contain the property response->returnValue containing a datetime-stamped UUID.